Ivan Sag

 Ivan Andrew Sag (November 9, 1949 – September 10, 2013) was an American linguist and cognitive scientist.
 He did research in areas of syntax and semantics as well as work in computational linguistics.

 Personal life

 Born in Alliance, Ohio on November 9, 1949, Sag attended the Mercersburg Academy but was expelled shortly before graduation.
 He received a BA from the University of Rochester, an MA from the University of Pennsylvania—where he studied comparative Indo-European languages, Sanskrit, and sociolinguistics—and a PhD from MIT in 1976, writing his dissertation (advised by Noam Chomsky) on ellipsis.

-Sag received a Mellon Fellowship at Stanford University in 1978-79, and remained in California from that point on.
+Sag received a Mellon Fellowship at Stanford University in 1978–79, and remained in California from that point on.
 He was appointed a position in Linguistics at Stanford, and earned tenure there.
+He died of cancer in 2013.
 He was married to sociolinguist Penelope Eckert.

 Academic work

 Sag made notable contributions to the fields of syntax, semantics, pragmatics, and language processing.
 His early work was as a member of the research teams that invented and developed head-driven phrase structure grammar (HPSG) as well as generalized phrase structure grammar, HPSG's immediate intellectual predecessor.
 Later, he worked on Sign-Based Construction Grammar, which blended HPSG with ideas from Berkeley Construction Grammar.

 He was the author or co-author of 10 books and over 100 articles.
 In general, his research late in life primarily concerned constraint-based, lexicalist models of grammar, and their relation to theories of language processing.

 Sag was the Sadie Dernham Patek Professor in Humanities, Professor of Linguistics, and Director of the Symbolic Systems Program at Stanford University.
 A fellow of the American Academy of Arts and Sciences and the Linguistic Society of America, in 2005 he received the LSA's Fromkin Prize for distinguished contributions to the field of linguistics.

 He was honored by a volume of studies published in 2013 in his honor, The Core and the Periphery: Data-Driven Perspectives on Syntax Inspired by Ivan A. Sag, edited by Philip Hofmeister and Elisabeth Norcliffe.